 Focus on health

 Sadly, a lot of us put work before family and health even, and of course, we know this never turns out well.
 Without health we have nothing.
 Health is the wealth we need to focus on, first and foremost.

 So, in lieu of that, I am here to be the one to let you know that it is okay to rest.
 It is okay to call off a day of work if you are in severe pain.
 It is okay to take a nap in the afternoon if you can barely keep your eye-lids open.

 It is okay to stay in bed all day with the heating pad on your stomach while you endure a flare.
 Rest is part of the game.
 Rest is crucial for you to take, in order for you to heal and bounce back.
 You need to rest!

-Do not feel guilty for resting
+Do not feel guilty for resting with IBD